 Summary: This blog post lays out the Citizen Curators program, based at seven museums in Cornwall (UK).
 The program is meant to provide an alternative pathway to museum work as well as to act as a democratizing force in the museum labor force.

-- The Citizen Curator program is an active research project—the Curatorial Research Centre is collected data as the Citizen Curator program continues on as a pilot project.
+The Citizen Curator program is an active research project—the Curatorial Research Centre collects data, as the Citizen Curator program continues on as a pilot project.
 This puts the Citizen Curator program in a position to train volunteers, interns, and staff, as well as to contribute to museum discourse and research with evidence and practice-based research.

 “Communication and Museums: Museums as a Place of Discourse,” Ka Tat Nixon Chen, 16 pages, 25 minutes to read

-Summary: The author uses museum discourse as a frame within which object interpretation, mission, purpose, and values.
+Summary: The author uses museum discourse as a frame for object interpretation, mission, purpose, and values.
 The discourses of different museums—which he describes thematically and chronologically throughout the article—have great implications for how they function in and affect society and how visitors interact with the knowledge presented in the museum.

 “Looking for Edutainment at Lithuanian Science Museums,” (PDF) M. Mazeikiene, O. Norkute, and I. Tandzegolskiene, 12 pages, 30+ minutes to read

-Summary: This paper focuses on the evolution of science museums in Lithuania —which have a short history in Lithuania—in the face of the “‘Science Centres Movement’” (p.
+Summary: This paper focuses on the evolution of Lithuanian science museums—which have a short history in Lithuania—in the face of the “‘Science Centres Movement’” (p.
 5692).
 Specifically, the authors sought to discover how the exhibitions and websites of these institutions could be interpreted as knowledge-sharing and into which category (science center or science museum) each would fall.

-- The Science Centre Movement encourages a “focus on a visitor, closer ties with local community and empowerment, links to formal education and aiming at educational outcomes, focus on leisure attractions and edutainment” (p.
+The Science Centres Movement encourages a “focus on a visitor, closer ties with local community and empowerment, links to formal education and aiming at educational outcomes, focus on leisure attractions and edutainment” (p.
 5692).

-- Science museums (in Lithuania) span the first and the third generations of science centers/museums (p.
+Science museums (in Lithuania) span the first and the third generations of science centers/museums (p.
 5701).
-University museums tend to fall into the first-generation category as their primary focus is on teaching students (rather than meeting and serving the public as a whole) (p.
+University museums tend to fall into the first-generation category, because their primary focus is on teaching students (rather than meeting and serving the public as a whole) (p.
 5701).

 Fun Fact: MEDIEVAL PEOPLE BATHED, OKAY!?
 Eleanor Janega wrote this entertaining (& well-sourced!) blog post to dispel an overwhelmingly common misconception about medieval people and their bathing habits.